 If you have given your body several months and still feel that looseness or reduced sensation is holding you back, it may be appropriate to consider medical treatments that go beyond lifestyle changes and exercises.

-How Non-Surgical Vaginal Tightening Supports Regeneration
+How Does Non-Surgical Vaginal Tightening Support Regeneration?

 Over time, the vaginal wall can become thicker and more resilient, which may translate into better support, improved lubrication, and more sensation during intimacy.
 Many women also notice improvements in mild urinary urgency or stress leaks as the surrounding tissues become stronger.
+This regenerative approach sits within our broader women's health and intimate wellness services, which also address hormone balance and other postpartum concerns.

 What to Expect During Treatment